nasqueron/docker-dev-workspace/README.md

 ## Flavours

-Currently, we've a workspace intended for Go development, with Python Git Arcanist in support.

 It probably makes sense to create several flavours instead of trying to package everything in one image.

 ### Go

+This workspace is intended for Go development, with Python, Git and Arcanist.

 Download the release specified in the GO_VERSION environment variable at image build time, so we can provide an up-to-date Go version.